Wind and Truth: Plot

 In Azir, Odium's forces summon the Thunderclast to attack the dome, which creates a diversion.
 Adolin is injured after his fight with the Thunderclast and has lost his Shardplate.
 Commandant Kushkam manages to use fire bomb attacks and stop the army successfully.
 After receiving news from the scouts, Jasnah confirms her suspicion that Odium's forces are forming a distraction, making her troops protect Thaylen city, and decides to reassign troops to support the Shattered Plains.
 After losing Narak Three, Sigzil struggles to fend off the army to prevent their siege on Narak Two and Narak Prime; Moash overpowers the entire troops of Bridge Four with Anti-Stormlight at the north post and kills Leyten, Sigzil's closest friend.

 Shallan, Rlain, and Renarin fall into the vision of their past created by Ba-Ado-Mishram to lure them to her prison.
 Renarian can resist Mishram's illusions upon discovering the Unmade's resentment towards humanity and singers.
 Dalinar and Navani learn that humanity had deserted Urithiru after the Order of the Radiants caused a schism following the Heralds' departure and the False Desolation.
-Navani manages to contact the Sibling upon learning that Windrunner Ririan, named Garith, is hiding secrets after he argued with the Bondsmith Meleshi and former Skybreakers.
+Navani manages to contact the Sibling upon learning that Windrunner Ririan named Garith is hiding secrets after he argued with the Bondsmith Meleshi and former Skybreakers.
 During the false Desolation, they followed Garith and soon discovered that he had an intimate relationship with the Direform Listener Shnome.
 Upon their secret meeting, they both plan to forge a peace agreement between the Listeners and humans with Mishram to end the conflict.
 However, Honor and Melishi betray the couple by imprisoning Ba-Ado-Mishram inside a gem and thus transforming the Listeners into their primitive and weakened state.
 Honor then shows the Radiants a vision of a potential future where they will destroy Roshar.
 Honor's actions in betraying humanity, weakening the Listeners, and imprisoning the Unmade cause the entire Knight Radiants to abandon their oaths, which directly leads to the Era of Recreance, by which Stormfather reveals himself as Honor's cognitive shadow.
-After the revelation of Honor's treachery, Odium approaches Dalinar and Navani in the spiritual realm.
+After the revelation of Honor's betrayal, Odium approaches Dalinar and Navani in the spiritual realm.

 After giving Szeth and his Highspren, 12124, some therapy advice, Kaladin is contacted by the Wind, who pleads with him to help restore the Heralds' mental state.
 The trio notices the monasteries are lit from a distance.